DKMS-LSL/typeloader/user_manual/pretypings.md

 ![Important](images/icon_important.png) **If you submit an allele for a locus containing *more than one novel allele*, mark BOTH of them as new.
 Make sure the fields "Target Allele" and "Partner Allele" in the [=> Sample View](view_sample.md) tab "New Genotyping" of each allele corresponds with your pretypings (in the SampleView, only the respective target allele should be marked as new, the partner allele should be left at first field resolution).** (See [=> Multiple novel alleles](multiple_alleles.md))

 ### Requirement checks
-TypeLoader checks the given pretypings for the following requirements, and shows a popup asking you to clarify if necessary:
+After you upload the pretypings file, TypeLoader checks the given pretypings for the following requirements, and shows a popup asking you to clarify if necessary:

 #### Invalid pretypings
 If any of the following things happen, TypeLoader will recognize the pretyping as invalid: